What’s goin’ on!!

 They taught me some other slang words from their part of the world, but today, we aren’t talking about those words…

 Instead, we are focusing on slang words that are definitely used in America!
-I’ve put together 21 terms used by Americans from many ages and backgrounds.
+I’ve put together 21 American slang words you should know from many ages and backgrounds.
 Which words are new for you?
-Leave a comment below and tell us which American slang word you like most, and which one you will try to use!
+Leave a comment below and tell us which American slang words you like most, and which one you will try to use!

 American Slang Words You Should Know